onsi/ginkgo/docs/index.md

 Abstractly, `JustBeforeEach` allows you to decouple **creation** from **configuration**.
 Creation occurs in the `JustBeforeEach` using configuration specified and modified by a chain of `BeforeEach`s.

 As with `BeforeEach` you can have multiple `JustBeforeEach` nodes at different levels of container nesting.
 Ginkgo will first run all the `BeforeEach` closures from the outside in, then all the `JustBeforeEach` closures from the outside in.
-While powerful and flexible overuse of `JustBeforeEach` (and nest `JustBeforeEach`es in particular!) can lead to confusing suites to be sure to use `JustBeforeEach` judiciously!d
+While powerful and flexible overuse of `JustBeforeEach` (and nest `JustBeforeEach`es in particular!) can lead to confusing suites to be sure to use `JustBeforeEach` judiciously!

 ### Spec Cleanup: AfterEach and DeferCleanup